EliahKagan/setup-cgit/README.md

 the old file unless the files are the same (in which case no backup is made, to avoid overwriting an existing backup with a a copy of the current file).

 Syntax highlighting is provided by pygments.
-The `python3-pygments` packages should be installed.
+The `python3-pygments` package should be installed.
 I've used pygments instead of highlight because pygments works out of the box with files that have no suffix and whose language must therefore be inferred from their hashbangs.